sarahzu/DS-for-SE-2018-Seminar/software_testing/worksheet_software_testing_paper_2.md

 They found out that flaky tests are quite common (45% of their analysed tests were flaky) and often contain one of the considered test smells (61% of the analysed tests).
 The most prominent cause for flaky tests are asynchronous waits, input-output issues, concurrency problems, test order dependency and network issues.
 Also, the half of the found flaky tests (54% of the analysed tests) contained a test code smell which caused the flakiness of the test.
 Additionally, the authors found out that it is possible to remove the design flaws by refactoring the test smells (54% of the flaky tests were removed after refactoring).
 Moreover, refactoring also fixed the flaky tests whose flakiness was caused by one of the observed test smell.

 8. What did you **not understand** of this paper?

+There was not much we did not understand in this paper.
+We had to do some further research to understand the Kendall rank correlation because it was unfortunately not explained in the paper.